BANK CREDIT CARD APPLICATION RULES

 There are three different categories of Chase cards that I talk about the most and they each have different rules.

-Cards that earn Ultimate Rewards® points (these are flexible points that you can transfer to travel partners or redeem in the bank travel portal):
+Cards that earn Ultimate Rewards® points - Ultimate Rewards points are transferable points that you can transfer to travel partners or redeem through Chase Travel℠.

 Co-Branded Cards: These are cards that earn airline and hotel points and cannot be transferred to travel partners.
 Points remain in your hotel/airline loyalty account and are not tied to your card.
 These include: